-- Ensure there is no excess mixture on the paper by using your fingers to wipe the strip.
+- Ensure no excess mixture is on the paper by using your fingers to wipe the strip.
 While you want your strip of paper to be saturated enough to stick to your project, you do not want it to be so soaked that it dries slower.
 Because of this, you can take off any excess by brushing down with the paper strip in between two of your fingers.

 - Place the paper over whatever base you have chosen.
 If you have selected a balloon, this is where you will keep your balloon steady and begin applying the strips.
 However, if you’re using a bowl or something else, you will want to apply a nonstick element to your bowl before adding the paper mache.

 - Cover the surface as much as you wish.
 Whether you are creating a bowl and thus only utilizing half of the balloon or if you’re making something different that requires the whole balloon, it is entirely up to you.

 - Let dry before beginning a second layer, or you may risk mold.
 If you are going to apply more than one layer of paper mache, waiting for the previous layer to dry before adding another is the best idea.
 Even with the salt element, you do not want to risk mold from over-saturation.

 - Apply as many layers as you wish.
 While you have to wait for each layer to dry, apply as many layers as you want if you have the patience!

 - Allow it to dry.
 Finally, when you have added all the layers your heart desired, it is time for you to wait for it to dry completely.